Policy No. E-14

 Cards must be renewed on an annual basis, with members providing proof of current address.
 Change of address must be reported to the library promptly.
 Those who have moved out of the district or have lost their library card should contact the library to cancel their membership.

 Non-residents must provide proof of identity and a permanent address.
-The charge for non-resident annual members is $35 per year for adults and $15 per year for students over age 18.
-Students under age 18 who can prove enrolment in a school in one of the member municipalities are eligible for free membership.
+The charge for non-resident annual members is $35 per year for adults and $15 per year for students.
+High school and elementary students who can prove enrolment in a school in one of the member municipalities are eligible for free membership.
 Enrolment may be demonstrated by possession of a current student ID card, grade report, or letter on official letterhead from the school.

 Summer residents who do not own property in the member municipalities may pay $20 to obtain a card giving full membership privileges from June 1 through September 30.